Last updated: October 13, 2020

-HubSpot deduplicates objects that are automatically created in the CRM (e.g., imports, forms submissions) in the following ways:
+HubSpot deduplicates objects that are created in the CRM (e.g., imports, forms submissions) in the following ways:

-If a visitor submits a form on one web browser, then another visitor submits a form using the same browser on the same computer, these contacts will be merged together.
 The information from the second form submission will overwrite the information from the first submission because they have the same cookie stored in their browser.
 This will happen only if the email address from the second submission doesn't already exist as a contact in HubSpot.

 If you want each form submission from the same browser to create a new contact, enable the Always create new contact for new email setting in your form options.
 This can be useful in specific situations, such as collecting contact details at a trade show on a single device.

 When a new contact is added through import, form submission, or API, HubSpot will look for a matching value in the Email property.
 If a contact already exists in your account with the same email address, the new contact information will be added to the existing contact record.

 For example, if you import a list of contacts that includes "firstname.lastname@example.org", and an existing contact in your HubSpot account already has the email address "email@example.com", the imported information will be added to that specific contact record.